|click here to print this item||close window|

 We will hold information about you and your affairs in the strictest confidence.
 We will only disclose such information to a third party if required to do so by law, to the extent necessary for our work for you or if you have given your actual or implied consent to disclosure.

 As a Lexcel accredited firm, files may have audits or quality checks carried out on them by external organisations.
 These external organisations are required to maintain confidentiality of your files.

-Although we have a duty of confidentiality to you, we are required by law to make a disclosure to the Serious Organised Crime Agency where we know or suspect a transaction may involve money laundering or terrorist financing.
+Although we have a duty of confidentiality to you, we are required by law to make a disclosure to the National Crime Agency where we know or suspect a transaction may involve money laundering or terrorist financing.
 If we make a disclosure we may not be able to tell you.
 We may also have to stop working on your matter for a period of time and not be able to tell you why.

 We will not be liable in any way for making a disclosure, or for not informing you, or for suspending our work, if we reasonably believe that we are acting in accordance with these legal requirements.

 Our fees may take into account a number of factors including the time spent by our staff in providing services to you, the complexity of the matter, the specialist knowledge involved, the value of the transaction and the speed within which the services are to be performed.

 Time spent by our staff in providing services to you is recorded and charged in units of 6 minutes.

 Our hourly rates are reviewed annually on 1 April.
 If we are undertaking a matter on your behalf when our hourly rates increase, we will inform you at the time.
 Our range of hourly rates for the period beginning 1 April 2012 is:-